New year, new horizons: harnessing enthusiasm, managing expectations

 Learning is for life, not just the new year

 It’s great to come into the new year with fresh enthusiasm to make a new start.
-And the media is already jumping onto this bandwagon with all the programming about diet and exercise.
-But let’s face it, what we need is something that can be sustained and implemented on a long-term basis.
+The media is already jumping onto this bandwagon with all the programming about diet and exercise.
+Let’s face it though, what we need is something that can be sustained and implemented on a long-term basis.